Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antifreeze (Ethylene Glycol)

 Antifreeze (Ethylene Glycol)

-Ethylene glycol (EG) is a colorless, odorless, sweet-tasting liquid found mainly in antifreeze, coolants, brake fluids, and some household cleaners.
-Approximately 2,941,000 tons of ethylene glycol are produced annually in Western Europe, which highlights the widespread use of this substance.
-Ethylene glycol poisoning is one of the most dangerous and common intoxications in dogs and cats, especially during the winter months.
+Ethylene glycol (EG) is a colorless, odorless, sweet-tasting liquid found primarily in antifreeze, coolants, brake hydraulic fluids, and some household cleaners.
+In Western Europe, about 2,941,000 tons of ethylene glycol are produced annually, illustrating the widespread use of this substance.
+Poisoning with ethylene glycol is one of the most dangerous and common intoxications in dogs and cats, especially in the winter months.

-The toxicological mechanism of action is not based on ethylene glycol itself, but on its metabolites, which are formed during metabolism in the liver.
-The enzyme alcohol dehydrogenase (ADH) first converts ethylene glycol into glycolaldehyde, which is then metabolized into glycolic acid, glyoxylic acid, and finally oxalic acid.
-These metabolites, especially oxalic acid, are responsible for the severe organ damage.
+The toxicological mechanism of action is not based on the ethylene glycol itself, but on its metabolites, which are formed during metabolism in the liver.
+The enzyme alcohol dehydrogenase (ADH) initially converts ethylene glycol into glycolaldehyde, which is then metabolized into glycolic acid, glyoxylic acid, and finally oxalic acid.
+These metabolites, particularly oxalic acid, are responsible for the severe organ damage.

 Particularly noteworthy is the difference in sensitivity between dogs and cats.
-While the minimum lethal dose for dogs is approximately 6.6 ml/kg body weight, cats are significantly more sensitive with a lethal dose of only 1.5 ml/kg body weight.
-For an average cat, this already corresponds to one teaspoon of antifreeze.
+While the minimum lethal dose for dogs is about 6.6 ml/kg of body weight, cats are significantly more sensitive with a lethal dose of only 1.5 ml/kg of body weight.
+For an average cat, this corresponds to just one teaspoon of antifreeze.

 The most important facts at a glance

-Ethylene glycol poisoning is one of the most dangerous intoxications in dogs and cats.
+Poisoning with ethylene glycol represents one of the most dangerous intoxications in dogs and cats.
 The sweet taste of the substance contained in antifreeze makes it attractive to animals, while its high toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
 Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. can lead to life-threatening conditions even in small amounts.
-Cats are particularly sensitive, with just one teaspoon of antifreeze potentially being fatal.
+Cats are particularly sensitive, and even a teaspoon of antifreeze can be fatal.

 TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. must be initiated as quickly as possible and includes decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection., specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
-Antidotes can be specific to certain poisons or have more general detoxifying effects. administration (ethanol or fomepizole), and intensive medical care.
+Antidotes can be specific to certain poisons or have more general detoxifying effects. administration (ethanol or fomepizole), and intensive care.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. critically depends on the timing of treatment initiation, with the window of opportunity for successful treatment being significantly shorter in cats than in dogs.
+It can provide information on how a disease is expected to develop. depends decisively on the timing of the start of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions., with the window for successful treatment being significantly shorter for cats than for dogs.

-Preventive measures such as the safe storage of ethylene glycol-containing products, immediate cleanup of spills, and the use of alternative, less toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. propylene glycol-based antifreeze can help prevent this dangerous poisoning.
-In case of suspected ethylene glycol intoxication, immediate veterinary action is life-saving.
+Preventive measures such as the safe storage of products containing ethylene glycol, immediate cleaning of spills, and the use of alternative, less toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. propylene glycol-based antifreezes can help avoid this dangerous poisoning.
+If ethylene glycol intoxication is suspected, immediate veterinary action is life-saving.

 Causes, development and progression

-Ethylene glycol tastes sweet, which is why dogs, in particular, readily ingest it, and it is absorbed very quickly and almost completely.
+Ethylene glycol tastes sweet and is therefore easily ingested, especially by dogs, and is absorbed very quickly and almost completely.

-Ethylene glycol irritates mucous membranes and eyes.
+Ethylene glycol has an irritating effect on mucous membranes and eyes.
 After absorptionAbsorption refers to the uptake of substances by living cells or tissues.
-In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream., it initially has an excitatory effect on the nervous system, and at high doses, it later becomes narcoticA narcotic is a pharmaceutical agent that relieves Pain, induces sedation, and can lead to unconsciousness at higher doses.
+In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream., it initially has a stimulating effect on the nervous system, and at high doses, it later becomes narcoticA narcotic is a pharmaceutical agent that relieves Pain, induces sedation, and can lead to unconsciousness at higher doses.
 In veterinary medicine, narcotics are used for surgical procedures and Pain control. and toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes..

-Further toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects involve metabolism, the cardiovascular system, and the kidneys.
+Other toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects affect the metabolism, the cardiovascular system, and the kidneys.

 Leaking coolant from vehicles, especially in parking lots or garages, represents the most common source of danger.
-Improperly stored containers of antifreeze or other ethylene glycol-containing products in areas accessible to animals are also problematic.
-Less known, but not to be underestimated, are other sources of ethylene glycol such as aircraft de-icing fluids, certain coolants for computers and electronics, some paints and inks, and so-called “cold/hot packs” for cold or heat treatment.
+Improperly stored containers of antifreeze or other products containing ethylene glycol in areas accessible to animals are also problematic.
+Less known but not to be underestimated are other sources of ethylene glycol such as de-icing agents for aircraft, certain coolants for computers and electronics, some paints and inks, as well as so-called “cold/hot packs” for cold or heat treatment.

-The seasonal increase in poisoning cases during the autumn and winter months is explained by the increased use of antifreeze during this period.
-Statistics show that approximately 80% of all ethylene glycol intoxications occur between October and March, with a significant peak during the first frost periods when vehicle owners winterize their cooling systems.
+The seasonal clustering of poisoning cases in the autumn and winter months is explained by the increased use of antifreeze during this time.
+Statistics show that about 80% of all ethylene glycol intoxications occur between October and March, with a clear peak during the first frost periods when vehicle owners winterize their cooling systems.

 Mechanism of action

-The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects of ethylene glycol are primarily caused by its breakdown products: glycolaldehyde, glycolic acid, and oxalates, as well as glycolic acid in the body.
+The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effects of ethylene glycol are caused in particular by its breakdown products glycolaldehyde, glycolic acid, and oxalates, as well as glycolic acid in the body.

 1. Pharmacokinetics – Absorption and Metabolism